Impressions from the Seahawks’ 22-14 preseason-opening win vs. Denver Broncos

 Lynch makes early statement

-Seattle coach Pete Carroll has insisted that how the backup QBs perform in preseason games will go a long way toward determining who wins the job.
+Carroll has insisted that how the backup QBs perform in preseason games will go a long way toward determining who wins the job.

-On this night, every statistical edge went to Paxton Lynch, who led two third-quarter scoring drives that put Seattle in control after Denver led 6-3 at the half.
+On this night, every statistical edge went to Lynch, who led two third-quarter scoring drives that put Seattle in control after Denver led 6-3 at the half.

-Lynch scored the second Seattle TD in the second half when he powered his way into the end zone from nine yards out.
+Lynch scored the second Seattle TD in the second half when he powered his way into the end zone from nine yards out plowing through a couple of Broncos defenders on the way.

+“That’s a fantastic run for a quarterback to score down there,” Carroll said.

-The big caveat is that Lynch got to play against a Denver defense with its deep reserves in the game, while Smith had to play a few series against the likes of starters Von Miller and Harris.
+The big caveat is that Lynch got to play against a Denver defense with its deep reserves in the game, while Smith had to play a few series against the likes of starters Von Miller, Bradley Chubb and Harris.

 Seahawks get creative with pressure